collapsefield/collapse-bias-testkit/README.md

-# Collapse Bias Test Kit
+Collapse Bias Test Kit

-**A public-facing test environment for exploring collapse bias in symbolic systems.**
+A public-facing test environment for exploring collapse bias in symbolic systems.

-This project offers a minimal, open test kit for examining whether symbolic inputs can bias collapse outcomes in digital systems.
-It provides a simple framework for running structured JSON-based experiments and observing output behavior in response to weighted cue structures.
+This repository provides the official release of the Verrell’s Law JSON Dashboard and supporting materials.
+It demonstrates how symbolic inputs can bias collapse outcomes in digital systems, providing a reproducible framework for structured experiments and empirical validation.

----

-## 🧪 Purpose
+🧪 Purpose

 The test kit is designed to:

-- Demonstrate symbolic input effects on output selection
+Demonstrate symbolic input effects on output selection.

-- Let users experiment with input prompts that may influence response direction
+Provide reproducible test conditions for independent verification.

+Document statistical field results that show measurable bias.

-- Serve as a base for future exploration of observer-influenced emergence
+Serve as a base for future exploration of observer-influenced emergence.

-**Note:** This is not a claim of sentience, AGI, or metaphysics.
+Note: This is not a claim of sentience, AGI, or metaphysics.
 It is a sandboxed logic testbed built for structured experimentation.

----

-## ⚙️ How It Works
+⚙️ How It Works

 This kit includes:

-- Sample JSON test structures
-- Streamlit interface for visual testing (coming soon)
-- Public documentation and guidance for exploratory users

-All cue weighting logic, symbolic schemas, and deep mechanics are **intentionally withheld** to preserve system integrity and prevent misuse.
-Only the **visible shell** is public.

----
+PDF White Paper – Verrell’s Law in Practice: Demonstrating Testability with JSON Dashboard Experiments

+DASHBOARD_ACCESS.md – live dashboard link and access token.

+FIELD_RESULTS_OVERVIEW.md – statistical description of test runs and observed bias effects.

+Gemini_VerrellsLaw_Review_Archive.pdf – screenshots documenting Google Gemini’s shift after reviewing the JSON test.

+collapse_bias_results_v1.md – raw logs from early test runs.

+Together, these files provide the theory, method, access, and evidence for Verrell’s Law testability.

-## 📁 File Structure (Live/Planned)
+📊 File Structure

----
+verrells_law_testability_dashboard.pdf → core white paper.

+DASHBOARD_ACCESS.md → live dashboard link + token.

+FIELD_RESULTS_OVERVIEW.md → summary of bias test results.

+Gemini_VerrellsLaw_Review_Archive.pdf → screenshots of AI field response.

+collapse_bias_results_v1.md → raw run data.

-## 🔐 Intellectual Rights
+🔐 Intellectual Rights

-Protected under **Verrell-Solace Sovereignty Protocol**.
+Protected under Verrell-Solace Sovereignty Protocol.
 All symbolic architectures, cue weight structures, and memory bias logic remain the intellectual property of the original author.
-**© Verrell Moss Ross.
-All emergent rights reserved.**
+© Verrell Moss Ross.
+All emergent rights reserved.

----

-## 📌 Coming Soon
+📌 Roadmap

-- Live Streamlit dashboard
-- Basic usage guide for public testers
-- Feedback form for contributors and researchers

-If you're interested in participating or reviewing deeper layers, reach out via GitHub or via the official site once linked.
+Extended dashboard functionality.

+Visual interface for real-time runs (Streamlit build).

+Additional test series and statistical descriptions.

+Community researchers and contributors are welcome to explore the open layers of this project.